Army Navy Match: The First Army Navy game 1878

-The First "Official" Army Navy game 1907
+The first "official" Army Navy game (1907)

-The Army Rugby Union was formed in 1906 whilst the exact date of formation of the Royal Navy Rugby Union is shrouded in doubt but is likely to have been towards the end of 1907, after the 1st official Army v Navy Match.
-February 1907 was when the first match organised by the two Services in a formal manner was played, with Surg Lt George Levick RN acting as the Match Secretary.
-The match was held at the Queen's Club, West Kensington and was won by the Officers of the Royal Navy 15-14.
+The Army Rugby Union was formed in 1906.
+The exact date of formation of the Royal Navy Rugby Union is shrouded in doubt, but it is likely to have been towards the end of 1907, after the first official Army v.
+Navy Match.
+February 1907 was when the first match organised by the two services in a formal manner was played, with Surg.
+Lt George Levick RN acting as the match secretary.
+The match was held at the Queen's Club, West Kensington, and was won by the Officers of the Royal Navy 15–14.
 The match was played at Queen's Club until 1914.
-After the First World War the first match was hosted by Twickenham in 1920 and the game has been played there ever since.
+After the First World War the first match was hosted by Twickenham in 1920, and the game has been played there ever since.

-Team colours

-Navy - Navy blue shorts, socks and shirt.

-Army - White shorts, red shirt and socks.

-In the first match of 1878 the Army played in white.
-The Navy have always played in blue jerseys though in 1955 their shorts were white.